Neuroscience

 Course Experience: University-Based Experience

-Note: Priority will be given to students enrolled in the Systems/Behavioural stream Specialist and Specialist Co-op programs in Neuroscience.
-Students enrolled in the Cellular/Molecular stream Specialist and Specialist Co-op programs in Neuroscience and the Major program in Neuroscience will be admitted as space permits.
+Note: 1.
+Priority will be given to students enrolled in the Specialist/Specialist Co-op programs in Neuroscience - Systems/Behavioural stream.
+Students enrolled in the Specialist/Specialist Co-op programs in Neuroscience -Cellular/Molecular stream and the Major/Major Co-op programs in Neuroscience will be admitted as space permits.
+2. Students may complete a maximum of 0.5 credits from [NROC60H3 or NROC63H3].

 NROC64H3 - Sensorimotor Systems